Thanks for stopping by. You are currently logged in as a Guest

 The dealer sits in the South position, turning up the ace of hearts.
 West passes and North orders the ace into the dealer's hand who then discards the queen of clubs.
 West seat starts by leading the ace of clubs.
 North follows suit, playing the Ten of clubs.
 East also follows suit, playing the Jack.
 South, thinking this may be a two-point hand, trumps in with the 10 of hearts.
 Next South shows his partner(N) where the right is.
 West throws off the Jack of spades.
 North plays the Nine, and East throws on the queen of spades.
 The maker(N) goes low with the 9.
 Only South and the maker(N) show trump with 3 having been played.
 Now South thinks, time to try and get North back in the lead by playing the 9 of spades.
 North trumps in with the king of hearts.
 Now 4 trump are gone.

 What does North do next?
 Why they lead the left, of course.
 South wonders, do they hold the last trump?
 Maybe they still held an Ace?
 No, their last card is the 9 of diamonds, a suit yet to be played.

-East seat still holds the diamond ace and turns a two point hand into a one pointer.
+East seat still holds the diamond ace and turns a 2-point hand into a 1-pointer.

-The dealer is in South has and just dealt.
+The dealer is in the south seat has and just dealt.
 West ordered him to pick up the nine of diamonds.
 West was thrilled that they made 2 points on the hand.
 But one does have to wonder why they didn't wait and go alone in next.